Skip to content

 Attempt to maintain this position for around 30 seconds.

-Notice signs of pain, instability, or compensatory movements (like tilting the pelvis or using arms for balance).
+Notice signs of pain, instability, or compensatory movements (tilting the pelvis, allowing the knee to cave in, or using arms for balance).

 Perform the test on the other leg for comparison.